 What's on and films to see in English on Tuesday / Wednesday

-A warm to welcome to passengers onboard the Costa Smeralda who arrived in port this morning.
+A warm welcome to passengers onboard the Costa Smeralda who arriced in port this morning.

 MUSIC